Josh Ryan Evans: Early life and career

 Born in Hayward, California, Evans began his career at age twelve, appearing in various television commercials.
-He made his film debut as a toddler in Baby Geniuses in 1999.
+He made his film debut portraying a toddler in Baby Geniuses in 1999.
 The following year he played the role of the young Grinch (Jim Carrey's character) in How the Grinch Stole Christmas.
 He also appeared as General Tom Thumb in the A&E original movie P.T.
 Barnum.
 Evans also had guest spots on Ally McBeal, 7th Heaven, and Poltergeist: The Legacy.

 In 1999, Evans began portraying Timmy on the soap opera Passions.
 Evans' character was a doll that the evil witch Tabitha Lenox brought to life with magic.
 For his work on the series, he was nominated for a Daytime Emmy Award in 2000 and won two Soap Opera Digest Awards in 2000 and 2001.

 The character of Timmy was intended to become an angel and remain a presence on the show, but the storyline had to be rewritten after Evans' death.

 Death

-On August 5, 2002, Evans died while undergoing surgery to correct a congenital heart condition.
-He was cremated and his ashes interred at Forest Lawn Memorial Park in Hollywood Hills.
+On August 5, 2002, Evans died at the age of 20, while undergoing surgery to correct a congenital heart condition.
+His body was cremated and his ashes were interred at Forest Lawn Memorial Park in Hollywood Hills.
 On the day of his death, his character Timmy on Passions also died and was aired on the same day.